imor/uci/README.md

 raises following events -

 #### ready
-This event is raised as soon as the engine process is running.
+This event is raised as soon as uci has completed enumerating all the engines.

 #### newgame
 This event is raised once UCI has started a new game.